svetzal/mojentic-mcp/README.md

 - **STDIO Transport**: Expose the MCP protocol over standard input/output
 - **JSON-RPC 2.0 Handler**: Handle standard MCP requests and responses
 - **Tool Integration**: Easily expose custom tools to AI assistants
-- **MCP Protocol Support**: Implements the core MCP protocol methods
+- **MCP Protocol Support**: Implements the core MCP protocol methods.
+Currently, the primary focus is on the `tools` capabilities (`tools/list`, `tools/call`).
+Other methods like `resources/list` and `prompts/list` are stubbed to return empty lists for broader MCP compatibility.

 ## Installation